chrnolte/places-conus/docs/data/predictors.rst

 .. aluna:aluna:: p_bld_fp_*

-   Percentage of area within the given ``radius`` (integer, meters) that is covered by building footprints.
+   Percentage of area within the given radius (``*``, integer, in meters) that is covered by building footprints.
 An indicator of nearby building density.

    :Geoprocessing: rasterization of building footprints, pixel-based computation of average building footprint presence within circular neighborhood (2D convolution with moving-window kernel), averaged across all pixels within each parcel (zonal statistics).